gregsaun/maker_cheatsheet/3d_printing/README.md

 ### Selective Infill

+Selective infill is a technic used to put solid infill in critical places (like around a screw hole).

 Here are common parameters for applying selective infill in Fusion 360 with Slic3r Prusa Edition 1.37.1.

 #### Horizontal (compared to heated bed)